Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Physical Human Robot Interaction

 Brushless dc motors have high torque to weight ratio and can be a perfect candidate for applications that do not require precise position control.
-Honda Walking Assist \cite{Kusuda2009} and ankle exoskeleton by Mooney \cite{Mooney2014} are examples of this type of motor.
-In case of heavy lifting, hydraulic systems could be a good replacement for electric and pneumatic actuators \cite{Hunter1991}.
+Ankle exoskeleton by Mooney \cite{Mooney2014} is an example of this type of motor.
+In the case of heavy lifting, hydraulic systems could be a suitable replacement for electric and pneumatic actuators \cite{Hunter1991}.
 Sarcos exoskeleton is an example using hydraulic rotary motors \cite{Hong2013}.
-However, in the design of BLEEX, Zoss et al. found that rotary motors suffer from friction problems and oil leakage \cite{Zoss2006}.
+However, rotary motors can suffer from friction problems and oil leakage.
+The linear hydraulic actuators like the ones in the Lower Extremity Exoskeleton (BLEEX) \cite{Zoss2006} can be a proper alternative.

 These hydraulic actuators, however, may not be suitable for compact designs \cite{Young2017}.
 Instead, artificial muscles can be used for the mentioned systems.
 These artificial muscles can be electroactive, memory alloy or pneumatically controlled.
-An example of these actuators is Flat Pneumatic Artificial Muscles developed by Wyss institute \cite{Park2014}.
-Their 2D design and fabric sleeves makes them compact and lightweight.
+An example of these actuators is flat pneumatic artificial muscles developed by Wyss institute \cite{Park2014}.
+Their 2D design and fabric sleeves make them compact and lightweight.

+Another novel developed and investigated technology for the actuation of assistive soft robotic suites is Twisted String Actuation (TSA) \cite{Stevens2016}.
+It works based on two or more strands connected in parallel to an electrical motor, producing linear motion from the rotation of the motor \cite{Palli2013}.
+These actuators aimed to tackle the weight, size and complexity problems with traditional actuators through their light and compact structure \cite{Popov2013}.
+Hosseini et al. demonstrated up to 220\% arm muscle activity compensation with an ExoSuit weighting only 1650g \cite{Hosseini2020}.
 Table \ref{tbl:actuators} shows the actuator choice in some exoskeletons.